Code-Institute-Submissions/Zuhur-milestone3_DecResub/README.md

 - Python/Flask: Used for the backend and for communication with mongodb

 ## Testing
-[PEP8](http://pep8online.com/) was used to check python file, until file was pep8 compliant.
+[PEP8](http://pep8online.com/) was used to check python file, until file was pep8 compliant. <br>
 The HTML validator used was [https://validator.w3.org/](https://validator.w3.org/).
-Several errors caught due to jinja the other errors were corrected until no errors shown.
+Several errors caught due to jinja the other errors were corrected until no errors shown.<br>
 The CSS validator used was [https://jigsaw.w3.org/css-validator/validator]( https://jigsaw.w3.org/css-validator/validator). <br>
 Google devtools was used to make sure the site is responsive to different devices and screen sizes. <br>